-Outside of the United States, the main English language markets are the UK, Ireland, Canada, Australia, New Zealand, and India.
+Outside of the United States, the main English language markets are the UK, Ireland, Canada, Australia, and New Zealand.
 Ignoring these markets means missing out on a sizable chunk of potential readers.
 Marketing to them takes some work, but then again, so does every aspect of this business, right?

 Ask for the sale

 One completely free, 100% controllable way to grow your international audience is simple: Provide your audience with relevant links.
 How many times do you promote a book on social media… and don’t include an Amazon UK, Amazon Canada, or Amazon Australia link?
 Or an Amazon link that automatically redirects the reader’s regional store?
 When I started including UK/CA/AU links in my social media ads and in newsletters, I got fan mail thanking me for it!
 I was shocked.

 But it worked.
 And it cost me nothing.